 - ½ cup milk

 - ½ cup espresso or strong brewed coffee

 - Warm coffee mug by filling it with hot water and letting it sit while you prepare the other ingredients.

-- If using an immersion blender or battery powered milk frother: froth cold milk until it becomes thick and voluminous.
-Add eggnog and microwave until hot (I do 1 minute at full power, stir, then 30 more seconds)
+- If using an immersion blender or battery-powered milk frother: froth ½ cup milk until it becomes thick and voluminous.
+Add ¼ cup eggnog and microwave until hot (I do 1 minute at full power, stir, then 30 more seconds)

-- If using a milk steamer: steam milk with a steam wand until milk becomes hot and frothy.
-Stir in eggnog, then steam again until hot.
+- If using a milk steamer: steam ½ cup milk with a steam wand until milk becomes hot and frothy.
+Stir in ¼ cup eggnog, then steam again until hot.

-- Pour coffee into warmed coffee mug.
+- Pour ½ cup espresso or strong brewed coffee into a warmed coffee mug.
 Pour hot milk/eggnog mixture into coffee.
 Top with fresh grated nutmeg if desired.